cran/particle.swarm.optimisation/README.md

 to make the PSO you need to create a ParticleSwarm object and call his method 'run'.

-## description of the different files and director:
+## description of the different files and directory:

 - vignettes/how-to-use-this.Rmd : This file is a Rmarkdown with the differents class and methods explain with exemple.
 - R/particle.R : This file contain the code for the Particle Class.